 The Pool Terrace + Bar, Brisbane

-This article is a Signature Luxury Travel & Style digital exclusive.
+This article is on the best rooftop bars in Australia is a Signature Luxury Travel & Style digital exclusive.
 Be the first to see more exclusive online content by subscribing to the enewsletter here.

 Lead image: Hennesy Rooftop Bar © Adam Bruzzone